How it's done

 In comparison to other provinces, businesses in Alberta enjoy a distinct advantage when it comes to corporate income taxes.
 With no provincial sales tax, no payroll tax, no health care premiums, lower personal income tax rates and the lowest fuel tax among provinces.
 Alberta continues to be a great destination to do business thanks to its infrastructure, strong urban growth centers, increasingly diverse economy, growing population and lucrative investment opportunities.

-As of January 1, 2017, the general Alberta corporate income tax rate is 12 per cent.
-The Alberta small business income tax rate is 2 per cent for eligible small businesses with income up to $500,000.
+As of July 1, 2019, the general Alberta corporate income tax rate is 11 percent.
+The Alberta small business income tax rate is 2 percent for eligible small businesses with income up to $500,000.

-The combined federal/provincial corporate income tax rate in Alberta is 27 per cent for general businesses and 14 per cent for small businesses, and a competitive corporate income tax rate is in place for manufacturers.
+The combined federal/provincial corporate income tax rate in Alberta is 26 percent for general businesses and 13 percent for small businesses, and a competitive corporate income tax rate is in place for manufacturers.
 Businesses also benefit from the fact that Alberta has no inventory tax, no machinery and equipment tax and no payroll tax, which are common in many other provinces and U.S. states.
 Learn more